cosmos/sdk-tutorials/README.md

         url: /course-ida/quiz-week1.html
         order: 19
   - title: Running Your Own Cosmos Chain - Part 1
-    description: In the second week, you'll discover how to run a node and learn how to build your own chain by following an example implementation of a checkers blockchain.
+    description: In Week 2, you'll discover how to run a node and learn how to build your own chain by following an example implementation of a checkers blockchain.
     number: 2
     url: /course-ida/landingpages/week2-lp.html
     submodules: